nwtime/ntpwww/content/en/ntpfaq/NTP-s-config-adv.md

 #### 6.2.4.4.1.What changes are required in ntp.conf?

-Unfortunately PPS processing is a little messy (see also [What is that PPS API?](NTP-s-config-adv.htm#Q-PPS-API)).
+Unfortunately PPS processing is a little messy (see also [What is that PPS API?](/ntpfaq-ntp-s-config-adv#62451-what-is-that-pps-api)).
 Nevertheless I'll give an example that works.

 **Example 4.
 Using a PPS Signal**

 This example works for ntp-4.0.99k together with PPSkit-1.0.0 on my Linux PC.
-I'll only show the significant parts of `/etc/ntp.conf`[<span class="footnote">[4]</span>](NTP-s-config-adv.htm#FTN.AEN3934) .
+I'll only show the significant parts of `/etc/ntp.conf`.

+> **Note:** As documented in [PPS Clock Discipline](/archives/drivers/driver8#fudge-factors), `flag2` controls the edge of the PPS signal being used.
+Thus the `pps` keyword seems obsolete by now.

 <pre>pps /dev/refclock-1 assert hardpps	# PPS device (ntpd-4.0.97 and above)